← Back to Home & Tips

 2. Holiday Lights: Inspect & Replace

-Whether you use old favorites or new LED strands, electrical safety is paramount.
+Whether you use old lights or new LEDs, electrical safety is key.

-For more safe lighting tips, visit the Electrical Safety Foundation International (ESFI).
+For more lighting safety tips, check out the Electrical Safety Foundation International (ESFI) .

 3. Extension Cords & Power Strips

-Overloading outlets is a leading cause of holiday fires.
+Too many things plugged into one outlet is a big cause of holiday fires.

 4. Space Heaters: Give Them Space

-Space heaters account for a large percentage of winter home heating fires.
+Space heaters cause a lot of home heating fires in the winter.

 5. Candle Caution

-Candle fires spike on Christmas Eve, Christmas Day, and New Year's Eve.
+Candle fires jump on Christmas Eve, Christmas Day, and New Year's Eve.

 Conclusion

-By following these simple guidelines, you can ensure that your holiday memories are happy ones.
-Take ten minutes today to check your tree's water level, inspect your cords, and ensure your space heaters have enough room.
-The Consumer Product Safety Commission (CPSC) also offers great resources for keeping your family safe.
+Follow these tips to keep your holiday memories happy.
+Spend ten minutes today checking your tree's water, looking at your cords, and making sure your space heaters aren't too close to anything.
+The Consumer Product Safety Commission (CPSC) also has good advice on keeping your family safe.

 Stay safe and Merry Christmas from the Smart Home Repair team!